caibengbu/ecma33330_proj/README.md

 This repostory manages codes for replicating “Reassessing the Ins and Outs of Unemployment” (Shimer, 2012), and extends the framework to more recent data during the Covid-19 pandemic.

 ## How to run the package
 Shimer (2012) processed monthly CPS files from January 1976 to January 2005.
 You can download and analyze with more recent data using our code.
+The default timespan is January 1976 - September 2020.
+You can compile this package by typing
 ```
 make
 ```
+in your Mac OS terminal.
 If you want to conduct analysis on a period of time with customized start date and end date.
 For example, you can type in Shell Terminal
 ```
 make START_DATE=199401 END_DATE=201012
 ```